 What legislation is applicable?

-The Prescription Act 68 of 1969 (“the Act”) sets out that contractual and delictual debts (or any other liability) extinguish after three years from the date on which the debts becomes due.
+The Prescription Act 68 of 1969 (“the Act”) sets out that contractual and delictual debts (or any other liability) extinguish after three years from the date on which the debts become due.
 A debt becomes due when the creditor can identify the debtor and the facts from which the debt arose.

-How does prescription apply to levy debts?
+How does prescription apply to levy debt?

-Many members of bodies corporate who are in arrears with their levies raise prescription as a defence in court when the body corporate institutes a claim for the payment of the arrear levies.
+Many members of bodies corporate who are in arrears with their levies raise prescription as a defense in court when the body corporate institutes a claim for the payment of the arrear levies.
 It is important to note here that section 17(1) of the Act states that prescription can never be raised mero moto by the court of law (or by the Community Schemes Ombud Service), and as such it only becomes a factor once raised by a defendant or debtor (in terms of section 17(2) of the Act).